karlscholz/AutoSys-TurtlebotRos2/docs/foxy_raspi.md

 ## Instructions for ROS2 Foxy on Raspberry Pi

 > **_NOTE:_**
 > This tutorial is tested on Raspberry Pi 4B with 4GB RAM.
 It is part of the Turtlebot3 waffle.

 ### Prepare SD Card

+> **_NOTE:_**
+> based on https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup for ROS2 Foxy

 ##### Download the Foxy image for Raspi4b